 Exploding Mobile Phone Kills Man in China

-China's daily Shin Min Daily News said the accident happened on Janurat 30, at 7.30pm.
-An employee at the shop told local media that she heard a loud bang and saw her colleague lying on the floor of the shop in a pool of blood.
+The Shin Min Daily News said a n employee at the shop told local media that she heard a loud bang and saw her colleague lying on the floor of the shop in a pool of blood.
 The employee said the victim had recently changed the battery in his mobile phone.
-Police are investigating what caused the explosion and whether the phone was counterfeit.
-The make and model of the phone are not thought to be known.
+Police investigated what caused the explosion and whether the phone was counterfeit.
+The maker and model of the phone were not revealed.

-'Big Brother' Cell Phone Surveillance in China
+'Big Brother Cell Phone Surveillance in China?

-Leo Lewis wrote in The Times, “Beijing is considering plans to launch a mobile phone tracking system that will put the day-to-day movements of 17 million residents of the Chinese capital under 24-hour, 'Big Brother' surveillance.
+Leo Lewis wrote in The Times in 2011, “Beijing is considering plans to launch a mobile phone tracking system that will put the day-to-day movements of 17 million residents of the Chinese capital under 24-hour, 'Big Brother' surveillance.
 The "travelling efficiency" program has officially been set up to smooth road and pedestrian traffic but the operation will also allow the Beijing authorities to monitor the precise movements of the capital's mobile phone users.
 [Source: Leo Lewis, The Times, March 4, 2011]